syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ## Show loading indicator

-The [SfListView.LoadMoreIndicator](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMoreIndicator.html) will be displayed when loading more items into the list.
-Before loading more items, change the visibility of `LoadMoreIndicator` by setting the [SfListView.IsBusy](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsBusy.html) property to `true`.
-After loading more items, reset to `false`.
+The [SfListView.LoadMoreIndicator](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LoadMoreIndicator.html) will be displayed when loading more items in the list.

+Binding the [SfListView.IsBusy](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsBusy.html) property is mandatory, because converter is used for this property to interchange the visibility of the button and busy indicator while creating default load more view.
+While binding the property for `SfListView.IsBusy`, the name of the ViewModel property should be `IsBusy`.
+You can either change the ViewModel property or `SfListView.IsBusy` property while adding items.
+It is mandatory to change the `IsBusy` value before and after adding items to the list.

 {% tabs %}
 {% highlight c# %}